robocode13/lib-fints/README.md

 The library is written in Typescript and compiled to the ES2022 Javascript language standard which means a minimum Node version of 18 is required.

 **A note about Browsers:**
-It wouldn't be hard to make the code compatible with a browser environment, but communicating directly from the front-end with a bank server will most likely fail because of the imposed CORS restrictions from web browsers and the lack of corresponding CORS headers in bank server responses.
+In theory the library is compatible with a browser environment, but communicating directly from the front-end with a bank server will, apart from security considerations, most likely fail because of the imposed CORS restrictions from web browsers and the lack of corresponding CORS headers in bank server responses.

 ### Installing